syncfusion-content/blazor-docs/blazor/rich-text-editor/import-and-export.md

 ---
 layout: post
-title: Import/Export in RichTextEditor | Syncfusion
+title: Import/Export in Rich Text Editor | Syncfusion
-description: Checkout and learn here all about Import/Export in Syncfusion Blazor RichTextEditor component and more.
+description: Checkout and learn here all about Import/Export in Syncfusion Blazor Rich Text Editor component and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug